 Asheville is also home to many specialty shops, retail shops and antique shops.
 Every street downtown leads to an eclectic mix of businesses and local merchants.
 There is a diverse mix of shopping, along with clothing stores, jewelry stores, toy and children’s shops, outfitters, specialty beer and wine stores.
 The block-long Grove Arcade is a shopping and dining destination in the heart of downtown.

 Visit the Historic Biltmore Village featuring turn of the century homes once belonging to George Vanderbilt.
 Here you will find excellent restaurants, small boutiques, specialty stores, and galleries.

-Antique shops in Asheville range from unique boutiques to 6,000-square-foot antiques emporia, specializing in estate jewelry, art, and imported European antique furniture.
+Antique shops in Asheville range from unique boutiques to 6,000-square-foot antiques emporia, specializing in estate jewelry, art and imported European antique furniture.
 The Biltmore Antiques District is home to 9 antique shops and malls.
 Celebrating its 63rd year is Asheville’s annual Antiques Fair, considered one of oldest Antiques Fair in the Southeast.
-Swannanoa River Road is home to numerous antique shops and malls, most notably the Tobacco Barn.
+Swannanoa River Road is home to numerous antique shops and malls, most notably the Tobacco Barn and Regeneration Station.